Roots in Agriculture

 At the pending Disney’s California Adventure theme park, guests would enter through an entrance plaza that looked like a postcard of California, walking by large letters into a seemingly infinite backdrop of all the state had to offer.

 If tourists wanted to see the Golden Gate Bridge, they could find a version of it here.
 Want to visit Hollywood?
 You could find a pseudo replica at Disney.
 How about the beautiful national parks of California?
 Come to Disney.
-Why visit the rest of California when all the landmarks anyone would want to see were all at Disney’s California Adventure?
+Why visit the rest of California when all the landmarks anyone would want to see were at Disney’s California Adventure?
 Or at least, that was Disney’s thinking.

 The theme park was going to be a one-stop shop for sightseers to experience The Golden State all at once.
 It would be a place where guests could enjoy a snapshot of California—its traditions, environments, and trademarks—through different themed lands.